Go to All Blogs | Asian Blogs | India Birding Tours | Sri Lanka Birding Tours | Nepal Birding Tours | Bhutan Birding Tours

 18th – 25th November 2022

 This short extension in Assam follows our Bhutan fall/autumn tour above and visits two excellent lowland national parks and focusses on the birds and wildlife in those areas as outlined for the spring tour.

 White-winged Duck (photo Andy Walker/Birding Ecotours) from Birding Tour India: Assam – Kaziranga and Nameri National Parks

 Can’t make these dates?

-Do not worry if you cannot make these set-departure dates but would still love to do one of these tours (or something different), we arrange custom tours all the time and we have got plenty of experience in putting together tours for groups of family or friends and bird clubs/societies, as well as people targeting certain birds/families, or mammals.
+Do not worry if you cannot make these set-departure dates but would still love to do one of these tours (or something different).
+We arrange custom tours all the time and we have got plenty of experience in putting together tours for groups of family or friends and bird clubs/societies, as well as people targeting certain birds/families, or mammals.
 We would be happy to assist you, just get in touch!

 We hope you are as excited about these tours as we are, and we hope to see some of you on them soon.
-If you have any questions on any of the above please just fill in the contact form here and we will get back to you as soon as possible.
+If you have any questions on any of the above, please fill in the contact form here and we will get back to you as soon as possible.